 - Honey Hazelnut Baked Brie

 Helpful tip!
-Slice the figs, then chop the figs and pistachios together.
-This helps prevent the pistachios from flying all over the place when you chop them.
+If using dried figs, slice them first, then chop the figs and pistachios together.
+This helps prevent the pistachios from flying all over the place.

 Whip the goat cheese:

 In a medium bowl, add goat cheese, yogurt, milk, lemon juice, and a pinch of salt.
 Use a hand mixer or a stand mixer to whip the goat cheese mixture until it has a smooth, light consistency.
 (If you don’t have a hand mixer or stand mixer, you can use a fork to mash the ingredients together, but they won't have the same whipped consistency.)

 The finished dip should be easily spreadable with a knife.
 If it is too thick or seems dry, add more milk by the tablespoon, whipping after each addition.

 Assemble the dip: